julien-muke/cicd_pipeline_with_github_and_aws_codepipeline/README.md

 7. Under Instance type, for Instance type, choose t2.micro, which is eligible for the Free Tier.
 In Regions where t2.micro is not available, t3.micro is eligible for the Free Tier.
-8. Under Key pair, for this demo choose Proceed without a key pair (Not recommended)
+8. Under Key pair, for this demo choose Proceed without a key pair.

 ![Launch instance2](https://github.com/julien-muke/aws_codedeploy_using_github/assets/110755734/38fa9920-af55-4dbe-b825-6182669b16d3)